floriantoque/docker/README.md

     $ make help

-You can change Theano parameters by editing `/docker/theanorc`.
+You can change Theano parameters by editing `/docker/.theanorc`.
+You can change zsh parameters by editing `/docker/.zshrc`.
-You can change zshrc parameters by editing `/docker/zshrc`.
+You can change vim parameters by editing `/docker/.vimrc`.

 Note: If you would have a problem running nvidia-docker you may try the old way